Use our Translations feature to create surveys in multiple languages.

 You can collaborate on the survey translation with your team without the need to add them to your Survicate account.

-1. When using the Translations feature within the survey creator, you can download a translation template with all survey questions and messages that appear on the survey.
-In the Create > Translations tab, select a language you want to add, click on Use translation files, and choose to Download template.
+• When using the Translations feature within the survey creator, you can download a translation template with all survey questions and messages that appear on the survey.
+In the Create ➑️ Translations tab, select a language you want to add, click on Use translation files, and choose to Download template.

 Step 5.
 Launch your survey

-2. Start the website survey in the Launch tab.
+• Start the Website or in-product survey in the Launch tab.
 It will appear to your website visitors either in the language of their browser or in the default language.

-πŸ’‘Please note that if you want to exclude the visitors whose language is not supported by your survey from seeing it, you can set it up in the Target > Audience tab:
+πŸ’‘If you want to exclude the website and app visitors whose language is not supported by your survey from seeing it, you can set it up in the

 Step 6.
 Filter results by languages